rayfrankenstein/AITOW/README.md

 If you go by actual behavior, it turns out the highest priority at most companies is not actually to improve, to get better at making things for users.
 It's instead to make managers and executives _feel_ like something is being done without disturbing the power hierarchy.
 Low-end Scrum fills that need adequately, letting you move marginally in the direction of agility, apply some new labels, and declare "mission accomplished".

-And my point here isn't "Scrum bad", really.
+And my point here isn't 'Scrum bad', really.
 There are some great people in the Scrum world.
 My point is, "Business models shape outcomes, so be careful which you pick."--wpietri, [https://news.ycombinator.com/item?id=17186591](https://news.ycombinator.com/item?id=17186591)

----
-“Generally the problem is that management wants this idea you call -just in time planning’ to happen all the time, and even believes it to be synonymous to Agile.
-Meanwhile the software team is saying, that's fundamentally at odds with the entire premise of how to write software.
-Saying you want to produce software that was always planned at the drop of a hat (which is what management wants) is like saying you want to chisel Mount Rushmore but you won't tell whose faces should be on it until right at the end.
-It's just not a coherent goal.
-My hope with the barriers to anti-quality thing is that we would take things like this, where regardless of what management feels entitled to, and make it sacred and inviolable that the obviously stupid and incoherent things can be vetoed by the feet-on-the-ground people doing the actual work.”--mlthoughts2018, [https://news.ycombinator.com/item?id=17186591](https://news.ycombinator.com/item?id=17186591)

 ---
 “[That Agile is completely independent from the concept of full stack development] is true.
 With the emphasis that Agile puts on "blockers" though it becomes apparent that the typical model of having a simple person own a component with maybe a backup person or two is problematic.
 "Only Amy knows that code, and she is working on X which is also critical" is one of the more frequent types of issues that comes up in standups.